JetBrains/kotlin-web-site/docs/topics/serialization.md

     </tab>
     </tabs>

 Now you're ready to use the serialization API in your code.
-The API is located in the the `kotlinx.serialization` package and its format-specific subpackages such as `kotlinx.serialization.json`.
+The API is located in the `kotlinx.serialization` package and its format-specific subpackages, such as `kotlinx.serialization.json`.

+### Serialize and deserialize JSON

-First, make a class serializable by annotating it with `@Serializable`.
+1. Make a class serializable by annotating it with `@Serializable`.

 ```kotlin
 import kotlinx.serialization.Serializable